-All Astronomy Master's Research Projects are concluded with a public presentation, referred to as Student Colloquium.
+All Astronomy Master's Research Projects are concluded with a public presentation, referred to as a Student or MSc Colloquium.
 This presentation will be graded by the Student Colloquium coordinator for your presentation skills and not for the scientific content or the way you conducted your research.
-Prepare your talk well using these presenting tips and action plan for your presentation.
-Practice your talk well in advance.
-Your grade will be sent to your supervisor by the Student Colloquium coordinator.
+Prepare your talk well using these presenting tips and action plan for your presentation, and practice your talk well in advance within your research group.
+Immediately after your talk, you will receive feedback on your presentation and a pass/fail grade.

-Note: in the specialisations Astronomy and Business Studies, and, Astronomy and Science Communication and Society, the Student Colloquium can be given on either the Master's Research Project or on the internship or research project carried out for the BS/SCS component of the programme.
+Note: in the specialisations Astronomy and Business Studies, and, Astronomy and Science Communication and Society, the Student Colloquium can be given on either the Master's Research Project or on the internship or research project carried out for the BS/SCS component of the programme, with a preference for the former.
+Note that the Student Colloquium requirement is separate from any other presentations that may be required for these specialisations.